-Discover how to be less anxious so you can become more productive and successful.
+Discover how to be less anxious and become more productive and successful.

 Because the present is all we have, every precious second and nano-second is ours to do with it what we want.

-However, that only happens when we reside in the now mentally, and exert control over our thoughts and feelings.
+However, that only happens when we live in the now mentally and exert control over our thoughts and feelings.

 Being more present is a good two-for-one deal in that it both helps decrease anxiety and increase pleasure.

-Here’s how to stop feeling anxious in order to be light and free.
+Here’s how to stop feeling anxious to be light and free.